7span/dashing-kit/boilerplate-documentation/docs/tutorial-basics/folder-structure.md

 To use assets like the code above, follow the steps:

 1. Add the assets in the assets folder 🤷
-2. Run the build runner command: `dart run build_runner build`
+2. Run the build runner command: `melos run asset-gen`
 3. Now you can use assets in the boilerplate like shown above